rl1987/trickster.dev/tricksterblog/content/post/dont-jsfuck-with-me-part-2.md

 ```

 Nothing particulary different here, except that the subtree matching part
-had to check for more things when matching.
+had to check for some other things when matching.

 But before running this transform we have to deal with string concatenation,
 as the matching is based on `StringLiteral` node being at `callee` property